 The new Amazon Fire HD 8 will be shipped on October 4th, at a reasonably less price $79.99 for the 16GB version.
 There is also a 32GB version, the price of which isn’t confirmed yet.
 Amazon is offering a bundle with the Fire HD 8 and a Show Mode Charging Dock for $94.99.

-Let’s talk about the other release from the Fire HD series, the upgraded Amazon Fire HD Kids which comes with a regular Fire HD 8 tablet, as well as a year of Amazon FreeTime Unlimited, a kid-proof case, and a 2-year guarantee.
-It is built with a more kid-friendly software.
+Let’s talk about the other release from the Fire HD series, the upgraded Amazon Fire HD Kids, which comes with a regular Fire HD 8 tablet, as well as a year of Amazon FreeTime Unlimited, a kid-proof case, and a 2-year guarantee.
+It is built with more kid-friendly software.
 There are multiple customizable profiles, up to two for adults and up to four for kids.

 The purchase includes a year of Amazon FreeTime Unlimited, which can now be used in Spanish, which gives kids access to over 20,000 books, videos, apps, and games that are all age-appropriate.
 The newly designed Free-time is perfect for the kids and includes a lot of parental safety too.
 From time limits to age filter, you can control almost everything.
 But you should get most excited about Amazon’s ‘two-year kid’s warranty’ in which they promise to replace your tablet for two years, no questions asked.
-Whether it was thrown out from the window or dumped into the water, whether it’s a hardware damage or software issue, Amazon promises to fix it for two years.
+Whether it was thrown out from the window or dumped into the water or a hardware damage or software issue, Amazon promises to fix it for two years.
 Could it get any better?